How to Make A Smoothie Sweeter: 4 Healthy Ways

 Sweeten a Smoothie with Artificial Sweeteners

-If you can not find the natural ones, do not worry because there are plenty of artificial sweeteners as well, which are still a better alternative to refined sugar.
+If you can not find the natural sweeteners, do not worry because there are plenty of artificial sweeteners as well, which are still a better alternative to refined sugar or high fructose corn syrup.
 Artificial sweeteners are chemicals used to sweeten many foods and beverages.
 They are generally way too sweeter than sugar.
 However, they contain zero to no calories!
 The reason is that they are required in very minute quantities that you end up consuming little to no calories.

 For a nice healthy smoothie, much like natural sweeteners, do not underestimate the artificial ones as well.
 In this case, even a single serving packet of them may be too much for a single serving smoothie!
 So make sure you add a tad bit oily and taste it first.